kee-org/www-kee-pm/content/keevault/tos.md

 - harass, abuse, threaten, or incite violence towards any individual or group, including Kee Vault employees, officers, and agents, or other Kee Vault Users;
 - use our servers for any form of excessive automated bulk activity (for example, spamming), or relay any other form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes;
-- attempt to disrupt or tamper with Kee Vault's servers in ways that could harm our Website or Service, to place undue burden on Kee Vault's servers through automated means, or to access Kee Vault's Service in ways that exceed your authorization;
+- attempt to disrupt or tamper with Kee Vault’s servers in ways that could harm our Website or Service, to place undue burden on Kee Vault’s servers through automated means, or to access Kee Vault’s Service in ways that exceed your authorization;
 - impersonate any person or entity, including any of our employees or representatives, including through false association with Kee Vault, or by fraudulently misrepresenting your identity or intentions; or
-- violate the privacy of any third party, such as by posting another person's personal information without consent.
+- violate the privacy of any third party, such as by posting another person’s personal information without consent.

 #### 3. Services Usage Limits

-You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without Kee Vault's express written permission.
+You agree not to reproduce, duplicate, copy, sell, resell or exploit any portion of the Service, use of the Service, or access to the Service without Kee Vault’s express written permission.

 #### 4. Excessive Bandwidth Use